 On the staircases, explore the bronze animals that were formerly in the grotto of the Medici villa of Castello.
 On the ground floor, there are 16th-century works of Tuscan.
 There is also the Medicis’ luxurious collection of medals.

-Located near Piazza della Signoria, Galleria degli Uffizi or Uffizi Gallery has priceless Italian Renaissance artworks, sculptures, and paintings.
+Located near Piazza della Signoria, Uffizi Gallery (Galleria degli Uffizi) has priceless Italian Renaissance artworks, sculptures, and paintings.
 As one of the World’s most famous Renaissance masterpieces, Botticelli’s The Birth of Venice is among the collection of Galleria degli Uffizi.

 In addition, La Primavera is another amazing artwork by Botticelli that is in the gallery.
 Other artworks in the gallery are Raphael’s The Madonna del Cardellino or Madonna of the Goldfinch, Titian’s The Venus of Urbino, Caravaggio’s grotesque artwork Medusa, and more.
 Visiting this gallery is one of the top things to do in Florence.

-Palazzo Pitti is a must-see palace in Florence, Italy with its Renaissance architecture.
+Pitti Palace (Palazzo Pitti) is a must-see palace in Florence, Italy with its Renaissance architecture.
 Going there is among the best things to do in Florence.
 It was owned by the Medicis from the 17th and 18th centuries.
 Transformed from a royal palace into a museum, the palace has 250,000 catalogued artworks.
 It also has several galleries and museums.